 When sending flowers to a funeral, send them to the funeral home.
 The flowers are used during the visitation, the funeral service, and at the graveside service, so even if your flowers don’t arrive in time for the visitation, they will still be used to honor the memory of the deceased.

 If you have black clothes, that is the most appropriate thing to wear to a visitation and funeral.
 It should be business casual, at least, and, for women, should be simple and unadorned.
 The general rule is to dress like you’re going for a job interview.
 The focus is on the deceased and the family, and none of the mourners should wear anything that would draw attention away from that.
 If you don’t have any black clothes, then navy, gray, or dark brown are appropriate for a visitation and funeral service.

 If you’re attending both the visitation and the funeral, when you sign the guestbook, you should sign for both ceremonies.
 Be sure to include your full name and the names of any of your family members who are attending with you.

 It’s a good rule-of-thumb not to bring children under the age of five to a visitation or a funeral service.
 They will not understand what is going on and they may become restless and disruptive, which can be quite upsetting to a family who is grieving.
 For children five and older, explain to them before the visitation and funeral that these are quiet ceremonies and being quiet is a way of showing respect to the deceased and to the grieving family.

-For additional information about funerals at funeral homes in Ferndale, WA, our compassionate and experienced team at Moles Farewell Tributes is here to help.
+For additional information about funeral homes, our compassionate and experienced team at Moles Farewell Tributes is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2039 Main St., Ferndale, WA 98248, or you can call us today at (360) 384-1391.